gvalkov/gitolite-sshkey-form/README.markdown

 in the configuration file.
 This would remove the `/set-identity`, `/get-identity` paths, as well as the identity text input from the index view.

+Since gitolite-sshkey-form needs a `REMOTE_USER` to be set by your application server, you most likely already have a better service against which to authenticate commits (centralized authentication).
+The described functionality might be useful if your autentication backend does not contain all the necessary information (full name, email) or in cases where it is easier to manage your git identity seperately.

 Setup
 =====